duyet/adminjs-dev/docs-src/tutorials/06-custom-dashboard.md

   constructor(props) {
     super(props)
     this.title = 'Custom dashboard'
-    this.subtitle = 'This is just an example what can be done using AdminBro' }
+    this.subtitle = 'This is just an example of what can be done using AdminBro' }

   async build() {